 Once you’ve got the right beans, it’s time to fix the extraction.
 There are a few factors you can change to increase the extraction.

 Use about 1/3 of the amount of coffee you want to brew and replace it with ice.
 That will get the coffee cold (not icy cold) and leaves enough water to brew with.
-However, there is still less brew water so you need to do increase the extraction other ways;
+However, there is still less brew water so you need to increase the extraction in other ways;

-- Grind smaller: Grind your beans a touch smaller than you would for a regular pour over.
+- Grind smaller: Grind your beans a touch smaller than you would for a regular pour-over.
 This increases surface area and therefore extraction.